 49th Parallel are experienced video, photo-journalism and documentary creatives.
 R&D2 worked closely with 49th, consulting on the unfolding vision and implementation including the interactive website.
 I was also tasked with exploring funding opportunities and acquiring a fiscal sponsor as well as helping to create materials used for dissemination and to generate interest in the project locally and elsewhere in the country.
 I initiated proposals with contacts in Philadelphia and Newark, New Jersey.

-Autumn De Forest is a 14 year old painter (2016), who has been painting and selling her works since she was 7 years old.
+Autumn De Forest is a 16 year old painter (2018), who has been painting and selling her works since she was 6 years old.
 She is affiliated with Park West Gallery and has sold over $1,000,000 worth of her art.
-She has been interviewed by Matt Lauer on the Today Show, appeared on Ellen, Inside Edition, and other local and national shows.
-She has been featured in print and online including Huffington Post.
+She has appeared on televsion nationally and internationally over 150 times.
+She has been featured in print and online including Huffington Post, Teen Vogue and more.
 She is the youngest artist to have a solo exhibition at a major museum, the Butler Museum of American Art (April 2016).
 Most notably, in November 2015 Autumn received the Giuseppe Sciacca Award for Painting and Art in Rome and presented a painting to Pope Francis at the Vatican in public, which will reside in the Vatican Museum.

 Autumn has donated paintings for various causes including Sandy Hook, Fukishima and Haiti relief, and has appeared in schools to talk to other children and youth.
 She was appointed as the youngest member of the President’s Commission on the Arts and Humanities and also participates in Turn Around Arts appointed by Michelle Obama.

 I have been advising the family on a variety of matters but particularly assisting them in creating a non-profit foundation that would enable Autumn to expand her philanthropic activity.
 I am currently the President of The Autumn de Forest Foundation (2018).
-I have worked with them to clarify the mission, define the activities of the foundation, and develop an overall strategic plan to raise funds or an endowment.
-I have managed the legal matters with regard to corporate formation and will serve on the board.
+I have worked with the family to clarify the mission, define the activities of the foundation, and develop an overall strategic plan to raise funds and secure an endowment.
+I have managed the legal matters with regard to corporate formation and serve on the board

 ©2018 R&D2.
 All rights reserved.